Amino acid score

-Amino acid score, in combination with protein digestibility, is used to determine if a protein is complete.
-It compares the proportion of essential amino acids found in one protein to the proportion in a "reference protein" considered to be complete.
+Amino acid score is used to determine if a protein is complete.
+It is used along with the measure of protein digestibility that refers to how well a given protein is digested, to compare the proportion of essential amino acids found in one protein to the proportion in a "reference protein" considered to be complete.

 Methods of amino acid score calculation

 PDCAAS and DIAAS are the two major protein standards which determine the completeness of proteins by their unique composition of essential amino acids.

 Simple AAS, PDCAAS

 PDCAAS considers digestibility and AAS separately.
 It has a single "reference protein" profile, in which the amounts in milligrams of each essential amino acid (EAA) in each gram of the reference protein is listed.
 To find the AAS given the amino acid profile of the test protein T_{i} and the amino acid profile of the reference protein R_{i}: